SHBG Lab Test Guide – What to do About High Levels, Low levels & More

 *Side note: this reasoning is why it's so important to check your free thyroid hormones if you have hypothyroidism.
 Checking "total t3" or "total t4" has less clinical utility than the free hormones!

-You can consider the free hormones as the ACTIVE hormones and the more clinical useful measurement of almost all hormones.
+You can consider the free hormones as the ACTIVE hormones and the more clinically useful measurement of almost all hormones.

 The amount of "free" hormone is usually a VERY small percentage when compared to the "bound" hormone in your blood.